QuantumFusion-network/qf-solochain/runtimes/qf-runtime/README.md

 # qf-runtime

-The QF Runtime is a high-throughput Substrate-based runtime optimized for 100 ms block production, powered by a custom PoS-based **SPIN** [^1] consensus protocol that grants a single block-authoring right for a fixed sequence of slots and standard GRANDPA finality gadget.
+The QF Network Runtime is a high-throughput Substrate-based runtime optimized for 100 ms block production, powered by a custom
+PoS-based **SPIN** [^1] consensus protocol that grants a single block-authoring right for a fixed sequence of slots and standard GRANDPA finality gadget.
 It also contains `pallet-revive`[^2] with **PolkaVM**[^3] execution environment for smart contracts.